gosukiwi/vim-smartpairs/README.md

 # Why

 There are other plugins which do pairings as well, but in my opinion they do too much.
-They do so much, there are lots of edge cases where you don't want the pairing functionality to trigger.
+Because they do so much, there are lots of edge cases where you don't want the pairing functionality to trigger, but it does anyways, and it ends up getting in the way.

-This plugin aims to be minimal, and err on the side of doing nothing, rather than trying to guess all cases.
+This plugin aims to be minimal, and try to be as unobtrusive and unsurprising as possible.